 Not to forgive the devil’s work, I might add.

 It is impossible for those believers who are continuing in known sin to have fellowship with God.
 I was taught when I was in Bible school that it is impossible to do God’s will, and that we cannot overcome sin while living in the world.
 However, that idea is not found in the New Testament.

 As far as creating a division between Israel and the Church, Satan knows very well that God’s elect are one whole in Heaven and on the earth, and that they are going to remove his Kingdom from the earth when the Lord Jesus appears from Heaven.
 Abraham, Moses, Paul, and Peter will be in that one army.
 It is the song of Moses and the Lamb.

 I could go on and on pointing out the unscriptural traditions that are presented today as being the Christian Gospel.
 I have just cited two of the main errors.
-I suppose I have covered most of these other errors n my books, booklets, and single-concept essays.
-Most of these are presented free of charge in the WOR Book Library on the Internet.
-All of them are in the Kindle Library and are available to those who have compatible electronic readers.
+I suppose I have covered most of these other errors in my books, booklets, and single-concept essays.
+These are presented free of charge on our website (www.wor.org/book).
+They are also in the Kindle Library and are available to those who have compatible electronic readers.